plone/documentation/source/introduction.rst

 The market is full of open source content management systems, so it is important to do your homework before choosing one for your organization.

-Remember that a simple CMS may work out great to start with, but lead to problems with scaling or migration when you need more capability than it can provide.
+Remember that a less powerful CMS may work out great to start with, but lead to problems with scaling or migration when you need more capability than it can provide.

 At the other end of the spectrum, a powerful CMS can be so difficult to learn and maintain that it never gains acceptance to users.
 Make sure the CMS you choose meets your needs today without compromising future growth.